Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 3. In the Name field, enter the name of the account lookup policy.

-4. In the Display Description field, enter the suitable description for the account lookup policy.
+4. In the Display Description field, enter a suitable description of the account lookup policy.

 5. Click Save.